---->

 signal section.

-PS.
 Isaac Newton demonstrated, and many experiments since have

 confirmed, that objects respond to gravity from other bodies as